England vs China, Women’s World Cup 2023: When is it and how to watch on TV

 Who else is in England’s group?

-This match against China will complete Group D, with England opening their World Cup campaign against Haiti, before going on to play Denmark.
+This match against China will complete Group D, with England winning their opening World Cup game against Haiti, before narrowly beating Denmark.

 What do the other World Cup groups look like?